By The RX Index Research Team·Last Updated: July 3, 2026·Last Verified: July 3, 2026

 If Zepbound isn't an option right now, Medicare does cover several weight-management related services available today:

 None of these replace the effectiveness of GLP-1 medications for many patients.
-But they're covered, available now, and can be part of a comprehensive approach — especially while you wait for the Bridge program to start.
+But they're covered, available now, and can be part of a comprehensive approach — especially while you work through a prior authorization, or if you don't qualify for the Bridge.
 See also our complete guide on Medicare coverage for Wegovy.

 Your Action Plan: What to Do Based on Your Situation